One of my consulting clients is working on an ebook to attract more qualified leads for the new platform they’re launching.

 If you’re in the B2B space and your segments are internal functions (CEO, CTO, CFO, etc.), you might need to edit it a bit more.
 This depends on what the content is because they have different priorities, pain points, and language.
 CEO might focus on ROI, CTO might focus on details and how it will be accomplished, and CFO might focus on the cost.

 The personalized nature of each reframed piece makes it relevant to a specific segment.
 They feel as if you wrote it for them specifically.
 Even if the content is relevant to everyone who has a need for your product or service, the relevancy will help you establish credibility as an expert in their industry, niche, job function, etc.

-99% of the people will not read content that's not relevant to them.
-If a video is for store managers, CEO will not waste her time watching it.
-You don't have to worry about your customers consuming duplicate content.
-They won't even know it exists.
+99% of the people will not read content that’s not relevant to them.
+If a video is for store managers, the CEO will not waste her time watching it.
+You don’t have to worry about your customers consuming duplicate content.
+They won’t even know it exists.

 Keep in mind, this is for gated content.
-Don't do it for SEO.
+Don’t do it for SEO.
 People might not know, but Google will know.
-Since bulk of the content is the same.
+Since the bulk of the content is the same.

 This gives you a lot more opportunities to convert and nurture qualified leads.
 For example:

 - If you have blog posts specific to those segments, you can add relevant calls to action to each blog post.
-Using business coach example, a blog post aimed at doctors would have a call to action to download an ebook reframed for doctors.
+Using a business coach example, a blog post aimed at doctors would have a call to action to download an ebook reframed for doctors.

 - You can have lead nurturing campaigns specific to those segments, delivering highly relevant content.
 Doctors get emails relevant to doctors.

 - In sales, when you engage with prospects you can share highly relevant content.
 CEO gets relevant content to a CEO.